winged/chirp/doc/RULES.rst

 =====

 * Mantra

   - Make it work
   - Make it 100% tested
   - Make it to be used by people
   - Make it fast (only if really needed)
   - Make it beautiful

 * Log and assert a lot
+* Use C style comments for stuff that stays.
+C++-style for temporary stuff and NCONV and #else
 * The following are our given abstractions:

   - libuv